Sjors/nado-book/wallets/miniscript.md

 ### Policy Language

 A policy language is a way to express your intentions.
-It's easier than writing a Miniscript directly, let alone writing Bitcoin script directly.
+It's easier than writing a Miniscript directly, let alone writing Bitcoin Script directly.
 A compiler then does the hard work.

 Our earlier example of a poor man's multisig was actually found this way.
 Starting with a policy `and(pk(KEY_A),pk(KEY_B))`, the compiler produced `and_v(v:pk(KEY_A),pk(KEY_B))`, which is equivalent to the script `<KEY_A> OP_CHECKSIGVERIFY <KEY_B> OP_CHECKSIG`.
 It turns out this actually produces a lower fee transaction than `<KEY_A> <KEY_B> 2 OP_CHECKMULTISIG`.
 This is the kind of optimization a human might overlook, which is what compilers are good for.